AnAngryGoose/medialn/README.md

 ## **What this does**

-- Scans a messy, unstructured movies or TV folder and builds a clean Jellyfin/Radarr-ready library
+- **Scans and restructures** a messy, unstructured movies or TV folder and builds a clean Jellyfin/Radarr-ready library

-- Handles any mix of file formats, naming conventions, folder structures

-    - Well, it handles most of them used by files people add to arr stack.
+- **Automatic media type matching** with TMDB lookup matching, symlinking, and restructuring.

+    - Manual TMDB lookup for anything it can't match on its own

+- **Doesn't break seeding** because it uses symlinks only.
+This was a big point when making this.

+    - Conciously creates a seperate folder for the symlinks to keep existing media as is.

+    - Can then be used as clean slate for Arr integration after.

-- Detects and separates TV/miniseries/movie content automatically — nothing manual
+- **Detects and separates** TV/miniseries from movie content automatically — nothing manual

     - This was my main issue.
 I had miniseries/tv mixed with the Movies folder.
 This will seperate them automatically.

-- Automatic TMDB lookup matching, symlinking, and restructuring.

-    - Manual TMDB lookup for anything it can't match on its own
+    - Groups bare seasons folders by show automatically.

+- **Handles mixed file formats**, naming conventions, folder structures

+    - Well, it handles most of them used by files people add to arr stack.

-- Multiple versions of the same movie handled automatically with quality tagging.
+- **Multiple version grouping** of the same movie handled automatically with quality tagging.

     - Works with different (1080p vs. 4k) and same (2 1080p files) resolutions.

-- Groups bare season folders by show automatically

-- Warns you about anything ambiguous at the end
+- **Warns you about anything ambiguous** at the end.

-    - Allows for manual matching to TMDB if, for example, a movie doesn't have a year in title.
+    - Gives warning for any folder that is missing a year or has no media in the parent folder.

     - Also will let you choose whether to let it *try* to auto match it without year.

-- Only uses absolute symlinks.
+- **Only uses absolute symlinks**.

     - Hardlinks can cause issues with MergerFS pools.
 Absolute symlinks work on everything always.

     - Absolute over relative symlinks also fix any pathing issue with Docker containers.

-- Can test as a dry run before commiting to anything
+- **Can test as a dry run** before commiting to anything

-- Works fast.
+- **Works fast**.

-    - Scanned, matched, symlinked, and created structure for 1000 movie folders in about 3 seconds.
+    - Scanned, matched, symlinked, and created structure for 1000 movie folders in about 1 second.

 ---